JuliaReach/LazySets.jl/docs/src/index.md

 ## Introduction

-In this package we describe convex sets lazily (i.e., symbolically).
+In this package we describe sets lazily (i.e., symbolically).
-This way we provide an exact but abstract representation, in principle for any common convex set class or operation between sets.
+This way we provide an exact but abstract representation, in principle for any common set class or operation between sets.
 Concrete information is obtained through evaluating the set in specific directions.
 More precisely, each concrete subtype $\mathcal{X}$ of the abstract type